maubanel/UE5-Hello-World/floor-level/README.md

 ##### `Step 22.`\|`UE5HW`| :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Sometimes not all files get submitted to Unreal especially for files that don't show up in the editor.
-It is good practice one you submit in **Unreal** and quit the game to right click on the top most project folder and select **Reconcile Offline Content**.
+It is good practice one you submit in **Unreal** and quit the game to right click on the top most project folder and select **Reconcile Offline Work...**.
+This will either give a message saying ther is nothing to reconcile or bring up a tab.
+Make sure that these are **NOT** files in the **Intermediat** and **Saved** folders as these should be ignored from the `.p4ignore`.

+If the files are in **Content** or **Configuration** then press the <kbd>Reconcile</kbd> button.
+Then submit the changes with a message and press the <kbd>Submit</kbd> button.

 ![reconcile offline work](images/reconcileOffLine.png)